SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/docs/addingargs.md

       api_mapping:
           request_property: job.current_working_directory
     ```

+    Keep in mind that the accepted values for *data_type* are *int*, *str* and *bool*.
+When using the latter, argparse uses it as a flag, so no value is captured for it.

 4. And that's it!
 However, if the captured argument value needs to be pre-processed, you can include a lambda expression to do it if needed.
 For example, the `--export` argument (the environment variables to be exported), in the `sbatch` command receives a string with comma-separated values, but the [V0039JobDescMsg](https://github.com/SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/blob/main/slurm_api_client/docs/V0039JobDescMsg.md) class requires a list of strings (that is, each exported environment variable).